Hervar77/infinity-doc/mkdocs/api/infinity.iniFile.md

 Parameters:

 - section: `string`
-  >the section to read from
+  >The section to read from.

 - ident: `string`
-  >the key to be read from
+  >The key to be read from.

 - defaultValue: `boolean`
-  >the default value to return in case of the read value being blank or of another type
+  >The default value to return in case of the read value being blank or of another type.

 Return type: `boolean`